HappyFrowl/documentation/SystemAdministration.md

 ### Boot components
 Before going into the actual boot process, first some notes on some important components of the boot process.
-The main components of the boot process are: BIOS/UEFI, which will be taken as general knowledge, the Linux kernel, discussed above,`initrd` and `grub2, which will be discussed here.
+The main components of the boot process are: BIOS/UEFI, which will be taken as general knowledge, the Linux kernel, discussed above,`initrd` and `grub2`, which will be discussed here.

-`initrd` which plays a crucial role in it:
 * `initrd` - initial ram disk
   * `initrd` is a root file system that is temporarily loaded into memory upon system boot
     * It is a temporary file system